-Wayne Rooney is regarded as one of the most iconic and accomplished English footballers of the modern era.
 Born in 1985, Rooney showed immense talent and promise from a very young age.
 He joined the youth academy of his hometown club Everton in 1996 and made his professional debut for the Toffees in 2002 at the age of just 16, instantly announcing himself as a rising star with his pace, power, and clinical finishing ability.
-An illustrious career followed which saw the forward win every trophy possible at club level.

-Everton 2002-04:
+Everton 2002-04

-Wayne Rooney’s career began with his boyhood club Everton, where he joined the youth academy in 1996 at the age of 10.
-It quickly became clear that Rooney was an exceptional talent, with his power, physical strength, and innate goal-scoring ability drawing widespread attention even as a teenager.
 Rooney made his professional debut for Everton in 2002 at the age of just 16, becoming the youngest player to score in the Premier League at the time.
 Over the next two seasons, Rooney established himself as a regular in the Everton first team, his dynamic performances and match-winning contributions endearing him to the passionate Goodison Park faithful.

-Rooney’s breakout moment came in October 2002, when he scored a stunning last-minute winner against defending champions Arsenal, a goal that highlighted his immense potential.
 He continued to deliver a string of influential displays, helping the Toffees qualify for the UEFA Champions League in the 2004-05 season.
 However, Everton’s financial constraints meant they were unable to retain their young star, and in the summer of 2004, Rooney secured a high-profile £25.6 million move to Manchester United, a transfer that would shape the rest of his illustrious career.

-Manchester United 2004-17:
+Manchester United 2004-17

 Following his breakout years at Everton, Wayne Rooney secured a move to Manchester United in the summer of 2004.
 At Old Trafford, Rooney quickly established himself as a talismanic figure, forming a potent attacking partnership with the likes of Cristiano Ronaldo and Carlos Tevez as United dominated English football over the next decade.